keajs/kea-docs/docs/core/kea.md

 loginLogic.values.password === ''
 ```

-I would normally use `actions` and `reducers` directly myself, but who knows, maybe `setters` can simplify your app.
+I'd _prefer_ using `actions` and `reducers` directly myself, but who knows, maybe `setters` can simplify your app.

-If not, perhaps you will use [`kea-forms`](/docs/plugins/forms) at some point.
+If not, perhaps you will use the [`kea-forms`](/docs/plugins/forms) plugin at some point.
 It's built exactly the same way: you pass
 `forms()` a few input parameters, and it'll add the relevant `actions` and `values` to your `logic`:

 ```ts